thoughtpolice/hs-bsdiff/README.md

 # License

-BSD3.
+The library is BSD3.
+However, the `bspatcher` executable is under the GPLv2 (or later,) the same as [QuickLZ](http://quicklz.com) itself and [my Haskell binding](http://hackage.haskell.org/package/quicklz) since it uses it by default.
 See `LICENSE.txt` for terms of copyright and redistribution.

 [bsdiff]: http://www.daemonology.net/bsdiff/
 [main page]: http://thoughtpolice.github.com/hs-bsdiff